Cray-HPE/docs-csm/401-MANAGEMENT-NETWORK-INSTALL.md

 *   Remove BPDUfilter on the Dell access ports.
 *   Add BPDUguard to the Dell access ports.

- # Shasta v1.3 to v1.4 Changes for Dell and Mellanox
+# Shasta v1.3 to v1.4 Upgrades for Dell and Mellanox
 ## Dell Changes
 * Remove spanning-tree bpdufilter
 * Add spanning-tree bpduguard